The Art Of Marinating Pork Ribs For Maximum Flavor

 -Wet Marinades

-– Infuse taste into the meat by way of a liquid marinade created from elements corresponding to oil, vinegar, wine, or beer.
+– Infuse flavor into the meat through a liquid marinade made from elements corresponding to oil, vinegar, wine, or beer.

 – Can be used for each short-term and long-term marinating.